What Is Collateral?

 This type of financing allows you to leverage future credit and debit card payments in exchange for financing.
 The lender gives you a specified amount of financing, and in return you allow them to take a percentage of all your credit and debit card receipts.

-The nice thing about this kind of financing is you don’t have to make payments.
-You just pay as your sales come in.
+The nice thing about this kind of financing is you don’t have to make payments—you pay as your sales come in.
 Another benefit is that you can use the financing however you want.
-One major drawback, however, is that the interest rate for a merchant cash advance is usually pretty high.
-This type of financing can usually be approved quickly, so it’s best used in a pinch.
+One major drawback, however, is that the interest rate for a merchant cash advance is higher than average.
+This type of financing is usually approved quickly, so it’s best used if you're in a pinch.

 This type of financing is pretty self-explanatory: you can finance a piece of equipment using the equipment itself as collateral.
 The equipment secures the loan.
 And as always, if you default, your lender gets your equipment.